mrjgreen/db-sync/README.md

 [![Build Status](https://travis-ci.org/mrjgreen/db-sync.svg?branch=master)](https://travis-ci.org/mrjgreen/db-sync)
 [![Coverage Status](https://img.shields.io/coveralls/mrjgreen/db-sync.svg)](https://coveralls.io/r/mrjgreen/db-sync)

+# DO NOT USE THIS BRANCH

+It is not unstable and will break your table - you MUST not use this branch.

 ### WARNING - This package modifies database tables.
 Use with extreme caution and back up databases before running.

 #### Always perform a dry run first before specifying the --execute option.